Divorce Tools Splitting Up Your Children Relationship Info Self Care General Info

 I know this is hard, but you need to work on moving past what happened.
 The focus needs to be on your son, not on your unresolved emotions.

-Can a guardian get custody changed?
+Can a guardian get a custody order changed?

 Iris' Question: I am the guardian of 2 children whom I've raised since newborns.
 They are now 8 and 9, and the judge just granted custody to the biological mother.
 She has never played a role in their lives, and the children don't want to be with her.
-I am the grandmother and need to know if can I get a lawyer to voice the children's opinion?
+I am the grandmother and need to know if I can get a lawyer to voice the children's opinion.

 Brette's Answer: It sounds as though the case has already happened.
 To reopen it, you need either appeal or show a change in circumstances since the judge entered the order.